How To Start An Art Business In 10 Simple Steps

 4) Price Your Artwork Accordingly

-It goes without saying that your prices have to bring you profit.
+Your prices have to bring you profit.
 Otherwise, what’s the point of having an art business in the first place?

 How do you make sure that your art will be profitable?
+The answer to this question is not that complicated:

 Calculate the cost of each of your artworks.
 To clarify, by cost, I don’t mean the price of the canvas and the painting materials you use.